How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 python3 -m venv myenv

-Install Jupyter Notebook on Ubuntu via PIP
+Install Jupyter Notebook via PIP

 Activate Virtual Environment for Jupyter Notebook Installation